Shedd Aquarium: Pacific white-sided dolphins

 Pacific white-sided dolphins at one of the aquatic shows.

-The aquarium has seven white sided dolphins: Loke (F), Kri (F), Katrl (F), Munchkin (F), Makoa (M), Elelo (M), and Harmony (F).
+The aquarium has four white sided dolphins: Kri (F), Katrl (F), Munchkin (F), and Makoa (M).

 Males Sagu and Makoa were conceived by Li'i at the Miami Seaquarium when Piquet was on a breeding loan there.
 Piquet gave birth to Sagu on Memorial Day weekend in 2012.
 Piquet gave birth to her second calf, Makoa, on June 1, 2015.
 Piquet was moved to Miami Seaquarium in early 2018 for a breeding loan and Ipo was transferred to Shedd to take her place.
-Piquet was later transferred back in May of 2019.
+Piquet was later transferred back in May 2019.
 In August of that year, she miscarried a calf sired by Li'i.
-Ipo and Piquet were moved to SeaWorld San Antonio in October of 2020.
-Sagu died in May of 2021.
+Ipo and Piquet were moved to SeaWorld San Antonio in October 2020.
+Sagu died in May 2021.

 Kri has lived at the Shedd Aquarium on and off since 1991.
 She was transferred to the Mystic Aquarium in 2009 due to construction on Shedd's oceanarium, and the Miami Seaquarium in 2013 for a breeding loan.
 Kri had a stillborn calf in 2003 that was sired through artificial insemination.

 Katrl first arrived along with Piquet to Shedd Aquarium in 1993.
 On April 18, 2016, Katrl gave birth to a male calf sired by Li'i.
 The calf was placed on display on June 18, 2016, and was named Kukdlaa, meaning "Bubbles" in the Tlingit language.
 Kukdlaa died in 2019.
 Harmony was born to Katrl and Sagu on August 31, 2020, hours after a rare twin beluga birth.

-Loke and her then 5-year-old son Elelo arrived to Shedd Aquarium on August 3, 2023 after living off-display at the Miami Seaquarium for Elelo's entire life.
+Loke and her then 5-year-old son Elelo arrived to Shedd Aquarium on August 3, 2023, after living off-display at the Miami Seaquarium for Elelo's entire life.
 The move was a result of several USDA reports that noted Miami Seaquarium's poor facility state.
-It is unknown if the two will be transferred back, as the Miami Seaquarium's remaining Pacific white-sided dolphin, Li'i, was transferred to SeaWorld San Antonio in September of 2023.
+It is unknown if the two will be transferred back, as the Miami Seaquarium's remaining Pacific white-sided dolphin, Li'i, was transferred to SeaWorld San Antonio in September 2023.